Sienci-Labs/Resources/new-content/ncfs-sanding-painting-finishing.md

 A versatile tool with bristles made from synthetic or natural materials, used for applying paint, varnish, or stain.
 Brushes come in different shapes and sizes for various applications.

-- **Usage**: Best for cutting-in edges, detailed work, stencilling and applying smooth coats.
+- **Usage**: Best for cutting-in edges, detailed work, stencilling, and applying smooth coats.
 - **Types**:
   - **Flat Brush**: For large, flat surfaces and broad strokes.
   - **Angled Brush**: For cutting-in and painting edges.